Memphis braces for release of video in Tyre Nichols' arrest

 “As far as I know today, I do believe that the stop itself was very questionable,” she told Good Morning America.

-Davis told GMA that the decision to release the video on Friday evening rather than earlier in the day had been made after consulting with other local leaders, who believe it’s best to do it when schools are out and people are home from work.
+Davis told GMA that she and other local officials decided it would be best to release the video later in the day Friday after schools have let out and people are home from work, given that protests are expected to erupt.

-The Wellses were joined by several dozen supporters on a cold Thursday night for a candlelight vigil and prayer service at a Memphis skate park.
-Nichols, who had a 4-year-old son, was an avid skateboarder.

-RowVaughn Wells, who said her family is “grief-stricken,” warned supporters of the “horrific” nature of the video set to be released Friday, but like Davis, pleaded for peaceful protests.
+Nichols’ mother, RowVaughn Wells, who said her family is “grief-stricken,” warned supporters of the “horrific” nature of the video but pleaded for peaceful protests.

-“I don’t want us burning up our city, tearing up the streets, because that’s not what my son stood for,” she said.
+“I don’t want us burning up our city, tearing up the streets, because that’s not what my son stood for,” she said Thursday.
 “If you guys are here for me and Tyre, then you will protest peacefully.”

 Activists and clergy led the group in prayer and a drummer played a steady rhythm to lead into the spoken part of the vigil.
 Afterward, skaters rode their boards as the Wellses watched.